MikroElektronika/mikrosdk_click_v2/clicks/accurrent/README.md

 ## Examples Description

-> This application measures current through a conductor.
+> This application measures AC current through a conductor.

 **The demo application is composed of two sections :**